All Episodes

 Let me tell you one other thing that I think is important.

-About sixty percent of us, depending on how you read the numbers, are obese.
+About 60% of us, depending on how you read the numbers, are obese.

-About sixty to seventy percent of providers are afraid to confront obese patients, and it begins with pediatricians.
+About 60% to 70% of providers are afraid to confront obese patients, and it begins with pediatricians.

-So what happened apparently is this guy tried to tell her, look, your husband's gonna croak before you do, because he's fat, and it's gonna leave you alone as an obese woman, and nobody's gonna like you.
+So what happened apparently is this guy tried to tell her, look, your husband's going to croak before you do because he's fat, and he's going to leave you alone as an obese woman, and nobody's going to like you.

-He said, You don't think that this case uh should rise to an investigatable offense?
+He said, you don't think that this case should rise to an investigatable offense?

-Well, the rules at the Board of Medicine read as follows, and that's in the article in the Union Leader, that we do not address bedside manner issues, we do not uh do not address rudeness issues, we do not have addressed fee issues.
+Well, the rules at the Board of Medicine read as follows, and that's in the article in the Union Leader, that we do not address bedside manner issues.

 This is a year, and they're trying to get me to admit that I am a disruptive physician for telling somebody the truth.